maurobringolf/FOL-proof-checker/README.md

 A proof checker for a proof calculus of first order logic.

+This program reads formal proofs in the language of **first order logic (FOL)** and checks them for correctness.
+I developed this for fun and educational purposes only, but am nevertheless open to contributions or advice.

+## Proof calculus

+The axioms and inference rules can be found under [docs/proof-calculus.pdf](docs/proof-calculus.pdf).

 ## CLI interface

 The CLI program takes as input a path to a text file containing a proof,